Lead Generation Process: Inbound, Outbound & More

 Now that you have the lead’s contact information and/or have made initial contact with them, your next goal is to engage with these leads to see if they are a good fit for your product or service.
 You want to get the lead to express interest, thereby opting into the sales conversation and opening up the possibility for further discussion around your product or service.
 Meanwhile, uninterested leads are discarded from the funnel.

 Usually, sellers assess likelihood to purchase by asking the lead to take some action, such as scheduling a free demo.
-On a cold call, it could go like this: “It sounds like this product can solve {pain point X}.
+On a cold call, it could go like this: “It sounds like this product can solve {Pain Point}.
 Are you open to a meeting to go more in-depth on how we can help?”
 Or a marketer might place an inbound lead on an email list where they receive product-focused content, like a video of the product.
 How they interact with the content reveals their fitness.

 Qualify Leads for Nurturing

-Next, it’s time to separate the wheat from the chaff.
 Before investing large amounts of time and money into nurturing your lead, make sure they are a good fit for the solution.
 Through questioning or analysis, ensure they look similar to the customer persona you created in step one.
 Also, see if their behavior (webpage visits, email replies, content read) is in line with that of common buyers.
 If the lead seems likely to buy, qualify them into the next stage of the sales process, typically prospect nurturing.

 Inbound Lead Generation Process